qunhualilab/retrofit/README.md

 - [Simulation Vignette](https://github.com/qunhualilab/retrofit/blob/main/vignettes/SimulationVignette.Rmd) is designed to get started with RETROFIT and understand its usage reproducing main results showcased in the paper.
 A simple practice of following the codes will provide an overall picture of the basic but comprehensive scenario.

 ## Paper Reproducibility
 - [Colon Vignette](https://github.com/qunhualilab/retrofit/blob/main/vignettes/ColonVignette.Rmd) is a slightly more advanced vignette as it not only uses RETROFIT to deconvolve a real ST data but also reproduces certain results from the paper.
 This vignette utilizes real data from Human Colon tissue generated using the 10x Genomics Visium platform in this [Paper](https://www.sciencedirect.com/science/article/pii/S009286742031686X).
 Herein, we demonstrate that our method is effective in identifying biologically relevant spatial patterns using ST tissues.

-## Other related methods
-Other existing methods for such analysis are [NMFreg](https://pubmed.ncbi.nlm.nih.gov/30923225/), [Stereoscope](https://www.nature.com/articles/s42003-020-01247-y), [SPOTlight](https://academic.oup.com/nar/article/49/9/e50/6129341) and [RCTD](https://www.nature.com/articles/s41587-021-00830-w), and a reference-free method: [STdeconvolve](https://www.nature.com/articles/s41467-022-30033-z).
-We have compared RETROFIT with these similar packages in our future preprint: Roopali Singh, Xi He, Adam Keebum Park, Ross Cameron Hardison, Xiang Zhu, Qunhua Li, RETROFIT: Reference-free deconvolution of cell-type mixtures in spatial transcriptomics, Preprint Forthcoming (2023).